Internal rotation of Milky Way dwarf spheroidal satellites with $Gaia$ Early Data Release 3: Introduction

 \section{Introduction}

-The formation and evolution of galaxies remains a crucial question yet to be solved.
-Dwarf galaxies play a central role in the context of the $\Lambda$ Cold Dark Matter model ($\Lambda$CDM) since they are thought to be the first galaxies formed and to have given rise to larger structures through mergers \citep{WhiteRees1978, Blumenthal1984, Dekel1986, NavarroFrenkWhite1995}.
-Therefore, dwarf galaxies observed nowadays could be the remaining systems that have not yet merged into larger galaxies, and could contain key information about the primeval Universe.
+The formation and evolution of galaxies remain a crucial question yet to be solved.
+Dwarf galaxies play a central role in the context of the $\Lambda$ Cold Dark Matter ($\Lambda$CDM) model since they are thought to be the first galaxies formed and to have given rise to larger structures through mergers \citep{WhiteRees1978, Blumenthal1984, Dekel1986, NavarroFrenkWhite1995}.
+Therefore, dwarf galaxies observed nowadays could be the remaining systems that have not yet merged into larger galaxies and could contain key information about the primeval Universe.

-Dwarf galaxies show a wide variety in their morphologies, star formation histories (SFHs) and masses that have raised questions about the possible mechanisms involved in their formation and evolution.
-A first major taxonomy of dwarfs divides them into dwarf irregulars (dIrrs) and dwarf spheroidals (dSphs).
-The former are gas-rich, star-forming galaxies that may be rotation-supported and disky to some extent, while the latter are pressure-supported, gas-poor systems with spheroidal morphology.
-Ultra faint dwarfs (UFDs) are a further sub-type with characteristics in common with dSphs except that they are much fainter and more diffuse.
-For simplicity, we will use sometimes the common term {\it early-type} to refer both to dSphs and UFDs together, and {\it late-type} for dIrrs.
+Dwarf galaxies show a wide variety in their morphologies, star formation histories, and masses that have raised questions about the possible mechanisms involved in their formation and evolution.
+A first major taxonomy of dwarfs divides them into dwarf irregulars (dIrrs) and dwarf ellipticals (dEs), of which the fainter subset are called dwarf spheroidals (dSphs). dIrrs are gas-rich, star-forming galaxies that may be rotation-supported and discy to some extent (\citealt{Mateo1998, McConnachie2012, Kirby2014, Wheeler2017}), while dSphs are pressure-supported, gas-poor systems with spheroidal morphology (\citealt{McConnachie2012, Wheeler2017}).
+Ultra faint dwarfs (UFDs) are a further sub-type with characteristics in common with dSphs except that they have lower luminosities and surface brigthnesses (\citealt{Simon2019}, and references therein).
+For simplicity, we will use sometimes the common term {\it early-type} to refer to both dSphs and UFDs together, and {\it late-type} for dIrrs.